 - Cost savings.
 Instead of installing a corner lazy Susan cabinet, which typically is more expensive than installing a corner sink, you can save money.

 Corner Base Cabinet Dimensions

-According to Direct Sinks, the easiest way to determine the maximum size for your diagonal corner sink base cabinet is to consider the corner cabinet as having a standard 24-inch cabinet measurement.
+The easiest way to determine the maximum size for your diagonal corner sink base cabinet is to consider the corner cabinet as having a standard 24-inch cabinet measurement.
 This means you'll need a sink with a maximum size that's no more than 23 inches deep.